- Preparing for Pregnancy

 Consider your communication style.
-As a new parent, you should be able to ask anything ― no matter how trivial ― and get the information you need.
-It's important that you feel comfortable with your health care provider.
+As a new parent, you should be able to ask anything ― no matter how trivial you may feel it is ― and get the information you need.
+It's important that you feel comfortable with your healthcare provider.
 By thinking about this during your pregnancy, you can decide by the time your baby has arrived.

 What is a pediatrician?

-A pediatrician is a specialist with a four-year medical school degree and three additional years of residency training solely in pediatrics.
-He or she has the skills to treat a broad range of childhood illness from the most serious of disease to everyday problems.
+A pediatrician is a specialist with a medical school degree and completed the residency training solely in pediatrics.
+They have the skills to treat a broad range of childhood illnesses from the most serious of disease to everyday problems.
 Some pediatricians also have received further specialized training in a specific area, such as allergy, neurology or developmental issues.
 Many people appreciate knowing that their baby's doctor has advanced training in childhood illnesses and development.